 That’s what my homeschool looked like.
 I fulfilled my state’s requirements by filing an affidavit, keeping records, and doing the schoolwork, of course.
 Some of my friend’s did their homeschooling a little different though.

-My Friend's Private School Satelite Program (PSP)
+Private School Satelite Program (PSP)

 Some of my homeschooling friends joined a private school satelite program.
 They are have different purposes or common interests – curriculum, philosophy, enrichment, beliefs, activities.
 And some offer services.
 Here’s how the HSLDA expains it: